dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0105.md

 You will typically use a name related to a product or organisation to define a repository.
 I might use

 one of my domains: getinstance.com, for example.
 Because a domain name is unique to its owner, this is a trick that Java developers typically use for their package names.
 They invert domain names so that they run from the most generic to the most specific.
 Alternatively, I might use the namespace I have chosen for code examples in this book: popp, for the book name.
 Once I’ve identified my repository, I might go on to define packages.
 In this case, I use the chapter and then a numbered batch.
-This allows me to organise groups of
+This allows me to organise groups of examples into discrete buckets.

-101

-Chapter 5 ■ ObjeCt tOOls

-examples into discrete buckets.
 So at this point in the chapter, I am at popp\ch05\batch04.
 Finally, I can further organise code by category.
 I’ve gone with util.

 So how would I call the method?
 In fact, it depends where you’re doing the calling from.
 If you are